bukeme/social-network/README.md

 - CSS
 - HTML

-In building this projects, I've learnt
+In building this project, I learnt
 - Django ORM and Database Manipulation.
 - Django Channels and how it works.
 - JavaScript, APIs and how the frontend and the backend communicate.
 - Using media and static files in production.
 - Deploying ASGI applications.

-## Functionalities Implimented
+## Functionalities Implemented
-Here are the functionalites I implimented in building this project.
+Here are the functionalities I implemented in building this project.
 1. Authentication (Signup, Login, Logout, Change Password, Reset Password).
 2. Update User Profile (Profile Image, Cover Image, Names, Overview, Occupation, Username, Email, Phone, Marital Status).
 3. Create Post, Edit Post and Delete Post.
 4. Engage Post (Like, Comment, Share, and so on)
 5. Follow User, Unfollow User, Send Friend Request, Accept Friend Request and Delete Friend Request.
-6. Chat With Friends Privately (Real Time Chat System).
+6. Chat With Friends Privately (Real-Time Chat System).
 7. Create Group, Join Group, Search Group, Engage in Group.
 8. Search Functionality.